AmanTank187/blogger/README.md

 - Update method: You find the article you want to edit using the ID, you then do `article.update(params.require(:article).permit(:title, :description))` with the edited fields.
 In addition to this i added a IF statement to show a flash message and redirect the user if the updated is sucessful.
 If the update is not sucessful it will redirect you back to the edit page.

+- Delete method: Find the article by ID and then use `@article.destory`which will remove it from the table.
+Redirect the method to the list of articles.
+  `redirect_to articles_path`.

+  - Adding links to the index.html.
+If the route has an ID you'll see to pass it through.
+For example the show link is created like this: `link_to 'Show', article_path(article)`.
+    The first part is the name and then the route which takes the article ID.
+The route on the webpage would look something like 'articles/1'.
+    The needed path can be found with `rails routes --expanded` and the prefix label tell you the path to use.

 # Flash Messages

 - Creating a flash message in order to show user if they have ran into errors whilst creating an article and creating a flash message to show they have created a article successfully.